 Nagaland is home to several tribes with their own distinctive traditions, dress, food, culture, folklore and festivals.
 These tribal groups are the basis of the rich heritage that Nagaland boasts of, and inorder to maintain this heritage and promote inter-tribal interaction the Hornbill Festival is held every year in Kohima, Nagaland.
-Jointly organized by the… Continue reading Hornbill Festival: The Heritage Folk Culture of the Naga Tribes
+Jointly organized by the… Continue reading Why should you visit the Hornbill Festival of Nagaland?

 The year end picnic, get-together parties and day trips are all we wait for after toiling hard the entire year.
 The festivities of the last few months of the year with Ganesh Chaturthi, Navratri, Durga Puja, Dussehra, Diwali, Kali Puja, Christmas reaches a new level with these year-end picnics.
-The excitement of stepping into a… Continue reading Best Picnic Spots Near Guwahati to Enjoy Time with Close Ones
+The excitement of stepping into a… Continue reading Best Picnic Spots Near Guwahati to Enjoy in New Year

 Assamese cuisine is a burst of different rich flavors which is light on your palate at the same time.
 For many of you gahori manxho, xhar, aloo pitika might be synonymous to ethnic Assamese cuisine.
 But the variety which Assamese cuisine offers is unimaginable unless you see and savour it yourself.
 From locally grown herbs… Continue reading Visit these Restaurants in Guwahati for Ethnic Assamese food: My personal favorites!